 Early identification and treatment for neuromuscular disorders are essential to optimize health outcomes.
 Newborn screening, which identifies health issues via a blood test taken soon after birth, is essential to ensure that infants born with serious but treatable disorders have the best possible chance at receiving the care and support services they need as early . . .

-Researchers at Orion Pharma are looking for participants with ALS (amyotrophic lateral sclerosis) to participate in the REFALS Phase 3 study.
-The study is designed to help researchers evaluate the effects of oral levosimendan (ODM-109) on respiratory function in patients with ALS.
-Participants will be randomized to receive either levosimendan or placebo to determine whether . . .
+Researchers at Orphazyme are looking for participants with amyotrophic lateral sclerosis (ALS) to participate in the ORARIALS-01 Phase 3 study.
+The study is designed to help researchers evaluate the effects of arimoclomol on disease progression in patients with ALS.
+In ALS, motor neurons degenerate or die and stop sending messages to the muscles, which gradually . . .

-Researchers at PTC Therapeutics are looking for participants with Duchenne muscular dystrophy to participate in a Phase 3 study.
-The goal of the study is to evaluate the safety and efficacy of Translarna (ataluren).
-The drug is believed to promote the formation of full-length and functional dystrophin protein in boys with a nonsense (or premature . . .
+Researchers at Catabasis are looking for boys with Duchenne muscular dystrophy (DMD) to participate in a Phase 3 study (PolarisDMD).
+The goal of the study is to evaluate the safety and efficacy of edasalonexent, which researchers believe may slow down progression of skeletal and cardiac muscle disease in DMD by inhibiting NF-kB.
+NF-kB is a . . .

 We were saddened to end 2018 with the passing of one of the true champions of neuromuscular disease research, Dr. Stephen Katz, the long-time director of the National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS).
 Dr. Katz led efforts throughout the National Institutes of Health (NIH) to implement the Muscular Dystrophy Community Assistance . . .